Peteresis/PALAB---Online-Shoppers-Behavior/README_4.md

 # Selected topic

-# :two: Comparison of the Results of the Models
+# :four: Comparison of the Results of the Models

 | Model Name | Max Accurary Obtained<br>Using the Streamlit App |
 | -----------   | -----------  |